JetBrains/amper/docs/src/user-guide/index.md

 ---
 description: |
-  This is the comprehensive documentation of Amper.
+  This is the comprehensive documentation of Kargo.
-  Here, you can learn everything about Amper concepts and features, and its support for some popular technologies.
+  Here, you can learn everything about Kargo concepts and features, and its support for some popular technologies.
 ---
 # User guide

-This is the comprehensive documentation of Amper.
+This is the comprehensive documentation of Kargo.
-Here, you can learn everything about Amper concepts and features, and its support for some popular technologies.
+Here, you can learn everything about Kargo concepts and features, and its support for some popular technologies.

 !!! tip "Not sure where to start?"